Can you insure a car that is not in your name?

 Insurance is technically a financial product.
 Although you are “covering” your vehicle, your insurance does not prevent the damage from happening.
 Rather, having auto insurance coverage provides you with financial protection by helping cover the claims expenses if you are involved in an accident.

-Because auto insurance will pay for damage to your vehicle, as well as damage you cause to another driver’s vehicle (depending on the type of coverage you have), you must have what is called insurable interest in the vehicle.
+Because auto insurance may pay for damage to your vehicle, as well as damage you cause to another driver’s vehicle (depending on the type of coverage you have), you must have what is called insurable interest in the vehicle.
 This means that you must have a financial stake in the vehicle you insure.
 If the vehicle is not registered to you, you have no insurable interest in it.
 Therefore, you cannot insure it.

 Auto insurance claims